Noxsios/polymorphismChallenge/README.md

 # polymorphismChallenge
 Galvanize Polymorphism Challenge

-*//create a function that takes in an integer for a person's age and an array of objects of type : "country minimum age checker" that checks the minimum age for different activities in different countries*
+* Create a function that takes in an integer for a person's age and an array of objects of type : "country minimum age checker" that checks the minimum age for different activities in different countries*

-age = 17

-array = [CountryMinimumAgeChecker, UsaMinimumAgeChecker, CanadaMinimumAgeChecker, FranceMinimumAgeChecker]

-minimumAgeChecker(age, array)

-*//prints the below output to the screen (these responses may not be accurate but is just an example)*
+> Prints the below output to the screen (these responses may not be accurate but is just an example)

 ```
 *//you can drive in most countries:false*